qldqq1984/IGNN/README.md

 ***Note:*** Please ensure that the `Source Data` directory and `Source_Data_analysis` directory are in the same parent folder.
 Meanwhile, we recommend implementing these analytical programs in Rstudio to avoid manually setting the relative working directory.
 Analysis programs based on R code usually depends on some specific R packages for specialized functions.
 So when these programs are run for the first time, they will automatically download and install the dependent R packages.
 If the installation fails, please check the network connection status and the availability of the data sources for these R packages, and manually downloading and installing some R packages is also optional.
 # License
 GPL v3.0
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.